 The True Horror: Skipping Audience Research

 Too often, brands rush campaigns without fully understanding the needs, cultures, and resulting preferences or triggers of their target audience.
-This regularly leads to exposing a shallow agenda and sews distrust among their hopeful customer base.
+This regularly leads to exposing a shallow agenda and sows distrust among their hopeful customer base.

 When you ignore the REAL people behind the spreadsheet, you run the risk of offending, alienating, or just plain confusing the folks you're trying to win over.
 These missteps can lead to needing to spend valuable time and money retooling campaigns, and trying to rebuild the confidence you lost in your brand.